DR. ALEXANDER HERMAN

 Isabela Peña Pino was born in Honduras and moved to Costa Rica at a young age.
 She obtained her medical degree from the Universidad de Ciencias Médicas (UCIMED) in San Jose, Costa Rica in the spring of 2019.
 Since then, she moved to Minneapolis to be a part of the Herman Darrow Lab as well as the Biomedical Engineering team in the ESTAND trial to research neurosurgical approaches for modulating cognition and pain as well as improving function in spinal cord injury in the hopes of one day becoming a neurosurgeon.
 Personal interests include independent films, live music, knitting and practicing yoga.

 Lab Manager / Coordinator / Researcher

 Jeanie Pebbles joins the Herman-Darrow lab from Lawrence Livermore National Laboratory.
 Her background is in genetics and neural implant nanoengineering.
 She is working on both invasive and non-invasive neuromodulation research with this interdisciplinary team in a clinical setting to study behavior, cognition, and neuroeconomics.

 PHD / Researcher

-Dameon earned his BS and Mechanical Engineering from MIT and his PhD from the University of Connecticut.
+Dameon earned his BS and Electrical Engineering from MIT and his PhD from the University of Connecticut.
 He dislikes puppies and long walks on the beach.
 Rainbows are tolerable.